RTCFly/FlyAdapter/README.md

 Fly Adapter provides an easy way to work with modular, stable WebRTC.

+## Using this package
+This is being developed along side [RTCFly](https://www.github.com/rtcfly/rtcfly), at present, TypeScript support doesn't really work, but we're hoping that in the next few months it can be stripped out of RTCFly and shared here.

 #### What does it do?
 It simple wraps the WebRTC API and includes the latest version of [WebRTC Adapter](https://github.com/webrtc/adapter) on install.